Green Card Lawyer

 The Violence Against Women Act (VAWA) allows an abused spouse or child of a U.S. Citizen or Lawful Permanent Resident, or an abused parent of a U.S. Citizen, to self-petition for lawful status in the United States, obtain employment authorization, and access public benefits.
 VAWA provides domestic violence survivors with the essential resources to escape violence and establish safe, independent lives.

-If you have been a victim of domestic violence by an abusive spouse who is a U.S. Citizen or Green Card holder, you may qualify for residency through VAWA.
+If you have been a victim of domestic violence by an abusive spouse who is a U.S. Citizen or green card holder, you may qualify for residency through VAWA.